 A code number (48) must be keyed-in prior to the calibration sequence to guard against inadvertent entries.
-Access code numbers other than 48 should not be entered at this step.
+Access code numbers other than those listed in this section, should not be entered at this step.
 If any are entered, undefined or unpredictable operation could result.